 Community Modkits

 Since the engine source is freely available, it is not unreasonable to expect that modders can reverse a lot of things about the engine.
-Despite each version producing its own set of new challenges, the work of a handful of people has made a lot more possible.
+Despite each engine version producing its own set of new challenges, the work of a handful of people has made a lot more possible.
 If you don’t want to provide any of your own modkits, it is highly likely that modders will produce one for you regardless of what you want.
 Of course, it depends on the conditions of modding, such as those settings covered previously, or engine version.

 C++ Header Template Project